-To date, Metal One America, Inc. has not taken any actions to assess the effectiveness of our actions in preventing and reducing risks of modern slavery in our activities and supply chain.
-Going forward, we will assess the effectiveness of our actions by evaluating key performance indicators, namely the number of staff trained, the number of suppliers and contractors screened, the number of reported breaches, and the instances of remedial actions being taken.
+To date, Metal One America, Inc. has not taken some actions to assess the effectiveness of our actions in preventing and reducing risks of modern slavery in our activities and supply chain.
+We have trained 59 staff that handle international transactions.
+We have reviewed over 30 of our Tier 1 suppliers for forced labor risk.
+There have been no discoveries of forced labor in the reviewed mills.